Direct answer

 Headlines that usually matter

-Bank of England maintains dovish tone
+Bank of England dovish stance

 UK growth data beats expectations